mattwchun/OLEFileSearcher/README.md

 Requires the following modules (Until I add a setup.py for distutils):
 1) olefile
-2) binascii

-Disclaimer: Written in ~2 hours.
-Any bugs you find, create a new issue.
+Disclaimer: Implemented fairly quickly.
+So any bugs you find, create a new issue and I will try to fix them as soon as possible.